Segmenting Your Customers Using Multiple eCommerce Stores

 Making customer segmentation work for your online business

 Customer segmentation can be a very powerful marketing and analysis tool.
-It can help you send the most relevant marketing material to your customers, determine which customers are most profitable, build better customer relationships, and improve your customer service, just to name a few benefits.
+It can help you send the most relevant marketing material to the right customers, determine which customers are most profitable, build better customer relationships, and improve customer service, just to name a few benefits.
 One way to clearly and concisely segment your customers is to use a multi-store eCommerce or multi-tenant solution.
 This will help you easily separate customers by their needs and analyze how well your marketing is working, while helping your customers get the information they need and find the products they want faster.

-Segment by Customer Type
+Segment by Customer or Account Type

 Segment by Workflow Needs

 When you are a B2B business, you almost always have to cater to your customers.
 Each business that you sell to has its own individual way of doing things.
 To make things easier on you and them, you can create multiple web stores to fit their workflow needs with a multi-vendor marketplace.
 For example, businesses that make small purchases may usually just pay with a credit card while businesses that place large orders need quoting, customer specific pricing, and purchase orders.
 In this case you can create a simple online store to handle all of the credit card purchases, and another store to handle the more complex processes including sending quotes and providing customer specific pricing.